Cleopatra's Needle, London: History

 The obelisk was originally erected in the Egyptian city of Heliopolis on the orders of Thutmose III, around 1450 BC.
-It is of granite, brought from the quarries of Aswan, near the first cataract of the Nile.
-Thutmose III had a single column of text carved on each face, these were translated by E. A. Wallis Budge.
-Other inscriptions were added about 200 years later by Ramesses II to commemorate his military victories: these are in two columns on each face, flanking the original inscriptions.
+It is made of red granite, brought from the quarries of Aswan, near the first cataract of the Nile River.
+Thutmose III had a single column of text carved on each face, these were translated by Ernest Budge.
+Other inscriptions were added around 200 years later by Ramesses II to commemorate his military victories: these are in two columns on each face, flanking the original inscriptions.
 The obelisks were moved to Alexandria and set up in the Caesareum, a temple built by Cleopatra in honour of Mark Antony or Julius Caesar by the Romans in 12 BC, during the reign of Augustus, but one was toppled some time later.
 This had the fortuitous effect of burying its faces and so preserving most of the hieroglyphs from the effects of weathering.